bell-lab-apps/metricsgrade/README.md

   Options:

-  -r, --repeat [n]                 The number of times the page metrics are measured (default: 5) -w, --width [width]              The viewport's width to set (default: 1920) -H, --height [height]            The viewport's height to set (default: 1080) -c, --custom-path [custom-path]  Path to custom path configuration file --no-headless                    Defines if we dont want to use puppeteer headless mode -h, --help                       output usage information
+    -r, --repeat [n]                     The number of times the page metrics are measured (default: 5) -w, --width [width]                  The viewport's width to set (default: 1920) -H, --height [height]                The viewport's height to set (default: 1080) -c, --custom-path [custom-path]      Path to custom path configuration file -o, --output-format [output-format]  The desired output format (default: table) --output-file [output-file]          Whether we want to export data in a file, and the desired path to the file --no-headless                        Defines if we dont want to use puppeteer headless mode -h, --help                           output usage information
 ```

 Custom user path